vert-x/mod-lang-php/README.md

 client will not be able to connect to the server over SSL if the server does not have a certificate.

-The key store is configured on the server using the `setKeyStorePath` and `setKeyStorePassword` functions.
+The key store is configured on the server using the `keyStorePath` and `keyStorePassword` functions.

 The trust store is optional and contains the certificates of any clients it should trust.
 This is only used if client authentication is required.